semaphoreci/docs/docs/account-management/legacy-plans.md

 - Standard plan
 - Enterprise Cloud plan

-We recommend all existing users on these plans to upgrade to one of the updated plans:
+We recommend that all existing users on these plans to upgrade to one of the updated plans:

 - [Startup plan](/account-management/startup-plan/)
 - [Scaleup plan](/account-management/scaleup-plan/)